ChaserTlss/Canonical/writingInterview/Now and future.md

 ### Open source

+I was involved in a task that followed up and pushed drivers of the BSP group upstream into the Android kernel branch at my second company.

+I was involved in open-source software that could publish my course schedule for my course.
+I implemented the spider part in Python.

+I developed a background process for `vim-autotag` and sent a pull request.

+During my university, I submitted some issues for the Marlin project and wrote some Chinese blogs to introduce it to Chinese 3D printer enthusiasts.

 ### Canonical and I

+I appreciate Canonical's contributions to open-source software.

+Additionally, I think the Ubuntu Core has great significance in the embedded domain.
+Embedded development will always be considered a long research and development cycle and high investment.
+Because of the diversity of hardware devices, embedded engineers need a lot of hardware knowledge.
+All of these prevent the development of embedded ecology.
+If the Ubuntu Core can provide a platform that handles the details of the hardware and makes application development easier, it will greatly promote the development of the entire embedded field.

+I hope I have the honour to join that group.

 ### Canonical and competitors

 Based on the position I applied for, I think we can focus on discussing the Ubuntu Core.
-From my understanding, the goal of Ubuntu Core is to provide an application development environment, the low-level hardware detail will be handled by Canonical.
+From my understanding, the goal of Ubuntu Core is to provide an application development environment.
+The low-level hardware detail will be handled by Canonical.
 This is different from some embedded system providers, such as FreeRTOS and VxWorks.
 Their purpose is to provide a framework to help customers handle the low-level hardware detail.

 Based on the above understanding, I listed Ubuntu Core's competitors as follows:

 1. Wind River Linux, Yocto Project and Linux distributions of each equipment manufacturer

    They are our fiercest direct competitors.
 They have advantages in customized equipment.
 The advantage of Ubuntu Core is a more convenient application development environment, especially the `Snap`.
-I suggest two options to win the competition
+I suggest two options to win the competition.

    1. Broaden the range of hardware supported by Ubuntu Core.
    2. Respond proactively to the needs of our partners.